OSC Policies, Waivers and Code of Conducts

 Competition Fees (CompetitiveSkate ONLY)

 For skaters who are in CompetitiveSkate, Okotoks Skating Club will reimburse the skater for entry fees for Alberta Winter Games, Canada Winter Games, Sectionals, Skate Canada Challenge Competitions, Canadian Championships, Skate Canada Junior Development Team, and Skate Canada Select Team.
-Proof of registration must be supplied by the skater and skater must be in good standing with OSC at time of submission.
+Proof of registration and attendance must be supplied by the skater.
+Requests for reimbursements must be submitted no later than 30 days after the event.
+The skater must be in good standing with OSC at the time of submission.
+Requests which are denied cannot be re-submitted.